madeso/bookshelf/content/books/97things/thing_36.md

 +++
-title = "The Guru Myth"
+title = "36: The Guru Myth"
 weight = 36
 +++